AlexMaitland/general-knowledge-quiz/README.md

   * The quiz questions were generated using the [Open Trivia Database](https://opentdb.com/api_config.php).
 I was able to select the topic, the multiple choice and the difficulty.
 All three quizzes are of mixed difficulty but follow the same multiple choice theme.
   * Social media & question mark icons were sourced from [Font Awesome](https://fontawesome.com/)
   * The font Poppins was imported from [Google Fonts](https://fonts.google.com/)
+  * The background image of the quiz was downloaded from [Pexels](https://www.pexels.com/)
   * I went back to [Code Academy](https://www.codecademy.com/learn) for further training on Javascript as I wasn’t confident with my understanding of certain elements.
 This helped massively - especially with the creation of the displayQuestion function where we create answer buttons for each multiple choice answer.